Drug information

 What side effects might lefitolimod cause?

-One goal of HIV research is to identify new drugs that have fewer side effects.
+One goal of HIV research is to identify safe new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of lefitolimod listed above.

 TEACH study (NCT02443935)